didicrous/dataset_analyses/README.md

 # dataset_analyses
-a series of projects using different machine learning techniques to make business recommendations for various industries
+Each of the notebooks in this repository uses machine learning and statistical techniques to answer questions about its respective dataset.
+After the analysis is performed, a business recommendation is provided.